jckpn/gptyper/README.md

 GPTyper is a minimalist note taking app that uses LLMs to help you write essays, lecture notes, stories, poetry, project plans, daily journals, and more.
+This was originally a Node.js web-app, but has been converted to a static site for reduced server costs.
+Check it out at [gptyper.jckpn.com](https://gptyper.jckpn.com) (requires OpenAI API key).

 ![ezgif-1-873771b91b](https://github.com/user-attachments/assets/3a733263-c375-47fa-a315-1e8780415725)